 If you want to know how to grow in your career in tech, where do you start?

-This article will give you an idea of specific career paths that are available to software engineers, plus advice on how to have a productive career growth conversation with your manager, and tools to help you build your career development plan.
+This guide will give you an idea of specific software engineer career paths, plus advice on how to have a productive career growth conversation with your manager.
+It will also give you tools to help you build your career development plan.

 It is an unfortunate myth that engineers and managers are in entirely different leadership and technical skills bubbles.
 Another common misconception is that leaders and managers are interchangeable.
 Neither of these statements is accurate.

 Understanding the differences between technical and managerial career tracks can lead to a better understanding of leadership in general and help you plan your career trajectory.
 Here is a quick comparison of the two paths:

 - Engineers at the top of their career path have mastered programming languages, including Python, C, SQL, and Java.

 - Managers focus on being excellent negotiators, strategists, and overseers.
 They must also maintain a good understanding of the software engineering process.
 Managers in the tech industry clearly need exceptional people skills, but they won’t get far without solid technical skills.

 An engineer’s leadership skills are often demonstrated through mentoring.
 Their mastery of the programming fundamentals is an ocean of knowledge that junior engineers in their teams can leverage.